ual-cci/MSc-Coding-1/session1.md

 - Make the sound texture vary continuously over a period of 1 minute through the use of low-frequency oscillators, so that the sound texture develops over the entire period.

 Further reading:
-- Follow Chris Kiefer's tutorial on the Mimic platform: https://mimicproject.com/guides/maximJS
+- Follow Chris Kiefer and Louis McCallum's tutorial on the Mimic platform: https://mimicproject.com/guides/maximJS
 - Read this useful article from izotope on bit resolution and sampling rate -- https://www.izotope.com/en/learn/digital-audio-basics-sample-rate-and-bit-depth.html